Friday, January 11, 2013

 Their bodies would have had to been restored in many ways.
 Parts of Sarah’s brain would have had to been restored, so that it would produce and release the necessary hormone, which in turn caused her ovaries to begin producing hormones.

-Muscles such as the pelvic floor muscles and bones would have had to have been restored, so that she had strength to carry a child full-term and for the baby to pass through the birth canal.
+Muscles such as the pelvic floor muscles and bones would have had to have been restored, so that she had the strength to carry a child full-term and for the baby to pass through the birth canal.

-Her muscles, ligaments and tissues (such as glandular) in her stomach, pelvic area, breasts and milk ducts would have had to been restored, so that she could nurse her child.
+Her muscles, ligaments and tissues (such as glandular) in her stomach, pelvic area, breasts and milk ducts would have had to have been restored, so that she could nurse her child.

 The list continues on, the more one considers it.
-Great miracles occurred in order for conception to even take place than most people realize or even consider.
+Great miracles occurred for conception to even take place than most people realize or even consider.
 Physical restoration would have had to occur within Abraham’s body as well.
 All the Creator of mankind had to do was speak it forth.

 No wonder Sarah laughed at the thought of pregnancy, knowing that first a miracle of healing and complete physical restoration (not necessarily outer youth restored, but certainly within) would need to occur in her body.